Department of Education

 EDAD 863 Internship: Superintendency 1.50

 A minimum 90-hour administrative internship in a PK-12 superintendency.
-Prerequisite: Admission to Special Degree Program, completion of nine semester credits in Educational Administration.
-This course is graded as Pass/Fail.
-Must take both EDAD 863 and EDAD 864 for degree and licensure requirements.
+Prerequisite: Admission to Special Degree Program, completion of fifteen semester credits in Educational Administration (five classes at UW-Superior prior to enrolling into the Internship program).
+Passing each course with a B or better..
+Must take both EDAD 863 and EDAD 864 for degree and licensure requirements in numerical order.

 EDAD 864 Internship: Superintendency 1.50

 A minimum 90 hour administrative internship in a PK-12 superintendency.
-Prerequisites: Admission to Specialist Degree Program, completion of nine semester credits in Educational Administration.
-This course is graded a Pass/Fail.
-Must take both EDAD 863 and EDAD 864 for degree and licensure requirements.
+Prerequisites: Admission to Specialist Degree Program, completion of fifteen semester credits in Educational Administration (five classes at UW-Superior prior to enrolling into the Internship program) .
+Passing each course with a B or better.
+Must take both EDAD 863 and EDAD 864 for degree and licensure requirements in numerical order.

 EDAD 865 Statistical Methods Research 3.00